-Steve Gardner is a rock n’ roller at heart. “sanger,” his stage name, is a whiz on a Fender Stratocaster.
-He’s also a lyricist and a composer, but in a more practical sense, he’s a virtuoso at selling.
+Steve Gardner was a rock n’ roller at heart.
+Sanger, his stage name, was a whiz on a Fender Stratocaster.
+He was also a lyricist and a composer, but in a more practical sense, he was a virtuoso at selling.

 Born and raised in Beantown, a.k.a.
 Boston, Steve’s fellow Bostonians included guys from Aerosmith, The Cars, Boston, The Pixies, and J. Geils.
 No wonder he took to music at an early age.
 But, like a lot of musicians, he soon turned his attention to a more conventional line of work.
 In 1989, Steve took a stage dive and landed in sales.

-Steve may not have answers to all the world’s burning questions, but after 30 years he’s discovered a slough of effective sales techniques.
-His methods are tried and true and his clients include some of North America’s best roofing contractors.
+Steve may not have had answers to all the world’s burning questions, but after 30 years in sales – many with iRoofing – he discovered a slough of effective techniques for a roofing sales pitch.
+His methods were tried and true and his clients included some of North America’s best roofing contractors.

 1. Strive to create genuine dialogue